Ubaidbutt/image-uploader/README.md

 # Image upload and thumbnail creator

-The idea was to create an express api where clients can upload an image, the API should create thumbnails of the image and store them in the postgresql along with the actual image.
+The idea was to create an express api where clients can upload an image, the API should create thumbnails of the image and store them in the postgresql database along with the actual image.
 The clients should also be able to retrieve all images, one image and related thumbnails.

 # How to run locally?